History of Cement in Civil Engineering

 Let’s Start and Know More About ‘History of Cement in Civil Engineering ‘ Actually Cement is a binding material that holds all components together.
 It primarily gains the strength due to hydration of its particles due to water molecules leading to the forming C-S-H gel (CSH Gel Means calcium silicate hydrate gel that is the reaction product of cement reaction).

 These Different varieties of cement Produced as per BIS (Bureau of Indian Standards) specifications and the quality is comparable with the best in the world.
 The Cement industry has kept pace with global technological immensely to conserve energy and fuel and save materials substantially.

-The Manufacturing of Portland cement was started in England around 1825, Belgium and Germany started same in 1855.
-America started same in 1872 and India started the same in 190.
+The Manufacturing of Portland cement was started in England around 1825, Belgium and Germany started the same in 1855.
+America started the same in 1872 and India started the same in 190.
 When the Indian Cement Company Ltd. started manufacturing Cement in Porbandar) in Gujarat.
-However, even before that a small cement factory was established in Madras in 1904 by a company named South India Industrial Ltd.
+However, even before that, a small cement factory was established in Madras in 1904 by a company named South India Industrial Ltd.

 First Company of Cement’s Industry

 The first cement factory was installed in Tamil Nadu in 1904 by South India Industry Limited and Then an onward number of factories manufacturing cement were interested.

 India is producing different varieties of cement like

 - Oil Well Cement